Today’s dog owners are much more informed about their dog’s health and well-being than they were even a few years ago.

 Meals are shipped for free in the US.

 Here’s a summary of what dogs and their parents thought of the meals online.
-On average Ollie received 4.4 out of 5 stars from 416 reviews on 2 platforms.
+On average Ollie had an average rating of 4.3 out of 5 stars from 634 reviews from independent review platforms Influenster and Trustpilot.

 In terms of negative comments, a few users reported finding some grizzle in their dog’s meals.
 Ollie’s customer service have been responsive to those reports in order to sort those instances out.